Citation, DOI, disclosures and article data

 At the time the article was last revised Yuranga Weerakkody had no recorded disclosures.View Yuranga Weerakkody's current disclosures

-Chronic otomastoiditis (COM) should be considered a separate entity from acute otomastoiditis, and is defined as persistent or recurrent inflammation of the middle ear and mastoid, lasting usually for a minimum of 12 weeks, and resulting in permanent perforation of the tympanic membrane.
+Chronic otomastoiditis is defined as persistent or recurrent inflammation of the middle ear (chronic otitis media) and mastoid, lasting usually for a minimum of 12 weeks, often resulting in permanent perforation of the tympanic membrane.
+It should be considered a separate entity from acute otomastoiditis.

 It is thought to be primarily due to Eustachian tube dysfunction.
-Interestingly COM is not found in non-human primates.
+Interestingly chronic otomastoiditis is not found in non-human primates.
 Upright posture and enlarged skull have been postulated as potential predisposing factors.

 The term encompasses a number of conditions:

 - tympanic membrane changes: thickening, retraction, tympanic membrane perforation or calcification (myringosclerosis)

 - mastoid process changes: underdeveloped pneumatization, sclerosis or opacification